willjhliang/notes/Data Structures and Algorithms/Algorithms/🏢 Kosaraju.md

+# Strongly Connected Components Problem
-Strongly connected components problem: find the partition $S_1, S_2, \ldots S_k$ of $G$ such that all vertices in each partition are reachable from each other and that each partition is maximal.
+Find the partition $S_1, S_2, \ldots S_k$ of $G$ such that all vertices in each partition are reachable from each other and that each partition is maximal.
 Each partition is a strongly connected component.

 # Theory
 As shown in [[⏱️ Finish-Time DFS]], a source vertex must have larger DFS finish times than other vertices.